 4. Send an Email Immediately After the Customer Abandons

-When the customer abandons, you have a few hours to reel them back in.
+When an e-commerce customer abandons their cart, you have a few hours to reel them back in.
 Assuming that you’re using some retargeting technology and email marketing, send an email immediately.

-According to Conversion’s data, here’s how likely a customer is to purchase after receiving a reminder:
+According to Rejoiner’s data, here’s how likely a customer is to purchase after receiving a reminder:

 Those first few hours post abandonment are the golden window of opportunity to regain lost customers.
 Capitalize on it.